Raveneer-o1/adepts-of-establishment/README.md

 </details>

+## A Note on AI-Generated Content

+* **Art Assets (Placeholders):** The unit portraits in this build are AI-generated.
+They are temporary stand-ins to visualize the game during development and are **not** intended for the final product.
+The source repository does not include these image files for this reason.
+My goal is to eventually find an artist to create all final assets.

+* **Documentation & Comments:** To save time, I use Large Language Models (LLMs) to help draft documentation and code comments.
+The logic and architecture of the code itself are human-written.
+If you find any comments that are unhelpful, redundant, or unclear, please feel free to correct them in a Pull Request!

 ## Getting Started
 ### Prerequisites
 1. Download and install the [Godot Engine](https://godotengine.org/).
 Current version is being developed with Godot 4.5
 2. Ensure Git LFS is installed on your system

 ### Installation Steps